lilott8/CS220-Final/README.md

  - Use the output from the voronoi to draw on the graph

 ##TODO:

- - Rectify the Steiner::find_angle_size() method, it isn't behaving completely correctly
+ - finish the prim's boost implementation
  - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - figure out why the map coords need to be switched in init!
  - place edges into btree *(Resolved)*
+ - Rectify the Steiner::find_angle_size() method, it isn't behaving completely correctly *(Resolved)*
  - Test binary tree *(Resolved)*
  - Project just the vertices onto the map for testing purposes *(Resolved)*
  - Implement the nlogn Voronoi grapher *(Resolved)*